lokalized/lokalized-java/README.md

 * `Locale.ROOT`, `und`, wildcard-only ranges, empty preference lists, and unmatched requests resolve to the configured fallback locale

-`LocaleMatcher` accepts at most 1,000 language ranges per call to bound work on untrusted `Accept-Language` input.
+`LocaleMatcher` accepts at most 1,000 language ranges per call to bound work on untrusted `Accept-Language` input. `TranslationOptions` enforces the same limit when the options are constructed, before a lookup begins.
 Its current non-null contract also means that if every loaded locale is excluded with `q=0`, it returns the configured fallback; a future strict negotiation API can represent “no acceptable locale” separately.

 ## Loading Localized Strings